 Introduction to green infrastructure and grey infrastructure

-Anyone who considers where their clean water comes from recognizes the critical role of infrastructure to deliver and maintain a safe and sustainable water supply for all users.
+Considering where your clean water comes from means recognizing the critical role of infrastructure in delivering and maintaining a safe and sustainable water supply for all users.

-Today we know much more about the systems and impacts involved in supplying and managing water; from headwater protection to stormwater management in urban areas, to flood mitigation and effective water treatment.
+Today, we know much more about the systems and impacts involved in supplying and managing water, from headwater protection to stormwater management in urban areas to flood mitigation and effective water treatment.
 There are also more options on the table for water management infrastructure.
-Part of this increase in alternatives includes conversations and actions around green infrastructure, including consideration of performance measures and cost effectiveness.
+Part of this increase in alternatives involves conversations and actions around green infrastructure, including consideration of performance measures and cost effectiveness.

-Both green infrastructure and grey infrastructure can play an important role in water management in Alberta.
-However it is important to understand the differences and challenges these alternatives bring from economic, environmental, and social perspectives.
+Both green infrastructure and grey infrastructure can play an important role in water management in Canada.
+However, it is important to understand the differences and challenges these alternatives bring from economic, environmental, and social perspectives.

 What is green infrastructure and grey infrastructure?